jaybxyz/MultiThreadExample/README.md

 # MultiThreadExample

-This project is very basic sample that shows how to control multiple threads using Java in Android.
+This project is very basic sample that shows how to write multi-threaded codes using Java in Android.

 It is really important to know how to use multiple threads; especially when you develop multi-threading architecture, such as multimedia and network.